Ungerer221/Ideation-Term4-Project/README.md

 ### New Features
 - To implement Full Profile Customizability (banner Image, Profile Image, Bio, )
-- to attach the generated ideas to the posted art
+- to attach the generated ideas to the posted art - either by posting media through the generated ideas.
 - to generate ideas directly off of labels used from posted Ideas
+- To paginate the Community page

 ### Improvements
 - Improve post interaction and post to user data sharing.